HomePainting Tips3 Ways to Paint Old Wood Furniture

 Another way to paint old wooden furniture is with all-purpose acrylic paints or chalk paint.
 These two types of paint have similar properties, though chalk paint has a more matte finish and better adhesion.
 If you’re planning to paint your old wooden furniture in solid colors like cream, blue, green, white, or red, you can use acrylic paints or chalk paint.
 Let’s explore these painting methods in more detail.

-How to Paint Old Wooden Furniture with Varnished Wood Stain (Stain & Sealer)
+How to Paint Old Wooden Furniture with Wood Stain and Sealer

-Follow these steps to paint furniture with Varnished Wood Stain:
+Follow these steps to paint furniture with wood stain and sealer:

-- If there are cracks or breaks in the furniture, fill them with a water-based wood filler that matches the paint color.
+2. If there are cracks or breaks in the furniture, fill them with a water-based wood filler that matches the desired color.

-- Once the filler is dry, sand the surface.
+3. Once the filler is dry, sand the surface to ensure it’s smooth and even.

-- Apply one coat of Varnished Wood Stain.
+4. Apply one coat of wood stain.
 If your stain is water-based, apply 2 coats with 3-4 hours between coats.
-If you’re using an oil-based Varnished Wood Stain, wait at least 24 hours between coats.
+If you’re using an oil-based wood stain, wait at least 24 hours between coats.

-- If your wood stain doesn’t include varnish, apply a coat of varnish 24 hours after painting for extra protection.
+5. If your wood stain doesn’t include sealer, apply a coat of varnish 24 hours after staining for extra protection.

 How to Paint Old Wooden Furniture with Acrylic and Chalk Paint